Effective Date: August 03, 2021

 Technical Standard.
 Common and repeated use of rules, conditions, guidelines, or characteristics for products or related processes and production methods and related management systems practices; the definition of terms, classification of components; delineation of procedures; specification of dimensions, materials, performance, designs, or operations; measurement of quality and quantity in describing materials, processes, products, systems, services, or practices; test methods and sampling procedures; or descriptions of fit and measurements of size or strength.
 (Source: OMB Circular No. A-119, Federal Participation in the Development and Use of Voluntary Consensus Standards and in Conformity Assessment Activities.)
 (See NPR 7120.10, Technical Standards for NASA Programs and Projects.)

 Technology Readiness Level.
 Provides a scale against which to measure the maturity of a technology.
 TRLs range from 1, Basic Technology Research, to 9, Systems Test, Launch, and Operations.
 Typically, a TRL of 6 (i.e., technology demonstrated in a relevant environment) is required for a technology to be integrated into a flight system.
-(See NASA Systems Engineering Handbook NASA/SP-2007-6105 Rev 1, p.
-296 for more information on TRL levels and technology assessment, and SP-20205003605, Technology Readiness Assessment Best Practices Guide.)
+(See NASA Systems Engineering Handbook NASA/SP-2016-6105 Rev 2 for more information on TRL levels and technology assessment, and SP-20205003605, Technology Readiness Assessment Best Practices Guide.)